Omnipotent Youth Society: Career

-On January 12, 2013, Han Han, a famous Chinese writer, advocated for OYS by writing lyrics for the song "Killing the One From Shijiazhuang".
+On January 12, 2013, Han Han, a famous Chinese writer, advocated for OYS by writing lyrics in calligraphy for the song "Killing the One From Shijiazhuang".

 In October 2014, OYS performed in Central Park in New York City in the Modern Sky Festival by the Beijing-based organization Modern Sky.
+As a result, a performance economic contract was officially signed with Modern Sky Company.

 In October 2015, OYS toured Taiwan.